Resident-Fortress/Resident-Fortress.github.io/_posts/2025-06-30-Introduction.md

        - 15TB combined of NVMe storage and SATA SSDs
        - Mellanox ConnectX-5 EN 25GbE (Networked p2p to my i7-12700k host)
 <br>

+The end goal is to have a full scalable system that allows me to quickly deploy Capture the Flag, malware analysis, and general purpose VMs for stuff like development and whatnot.